Antonio1980/simple_template_for_testing_front_and_back_ends_togethere/README.md

 INTRODUCTION
 ------------

+This is a final task provided as part of interview (third day) of "Taranis" company.
-Automation test framework covers backend and frontend, provides functionality testing:
+Automation test framework covers backend and frontend, provides functionality for testing:

 - API
 - UI